International Lawn Steel, or just LawnSteel as we call it, has a variety of versions of the game that we play.

 The complete rules for the game are here: Lawnsteel Rules (pdf file)

 In a nut shell, we shoot single shot pistols (small bore or big bore, defined in the rules), or revolvers (small bore or big bore, defined in the rules), while reclining in lawn chairs (zero gravity type recliners), with the gun resting on a knee, with cast lead bullets only, open iron original factory sights (no scopes or magnification of any sort), at a target field 250 feet or so away.
-The layout of the targets changes with every game (games last 50 minutes), with some guidelines for what goes where.
+The layout of the targets changes with every game (games last 50 minutes or sooner if all animal targets get knocked down), with some guidelines for what goes where.
 Often, targets are purposefully set in front of other targets on purpose.
 We often have a small target window (1″ X 1″) to actually aim at, depending on where you are sitting on the six person shooting line.
 If you think you are a good shot, come shoot a game.
 Heck, we’ll even lend you a tuned gun with tuned ammo.